libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

 and maps it onto the `operationsEvent` ISA-95 object.
 It takes the earliest value from the event time data as the start, and last value as the end.
 If no event data exists, it outputs a message.

+Although this example uses data that is unlikely to be a source of a real manufacturing event, the practice of receiving data from a remote API and mapping it to ISA-95 representation is quite common.
+In production, you may perform a similar operation to map an SAP schedule order to an `operationsSchedule`, or the results from a QA service to the `testResults` object.

 ```
 $count(events[0]) > 0